wolflow-ai/wolfkit/README.md

 - Quick navigation to specific features with visual feedback
 - Step-by-step workflows for all major operations
 - Troubleshooting guide and best practices
-- Updated with Multi-File Analysis documentation
+- Updated with File Size Analysis documentation

 ---